delphidabbler/code-snippets/csdb/v4.16/docs/CollectionFormat.md

     TestInfo
   </dt>
   <dd>
-    Testing information for snippets.
+    Testing information for the snippet.
 Valid values are:
     <ul>
       <li><code>none</code> – the snippet has not been tested.</li>
       <li><code>basic</code> – the snippet has passed some simple testing.</li>